 Jan.
 8, 2021: Calvin Klein has appointed Jamaal Layne as EVP of Global Brand and North America Marketing, effective Jan.
 11. Most recently, he served as head of entertainment marketing at Sonos, where he established the company’s celebrity and influencer marketing initiatives and oversaw partnerships with licensee and streaming partners.
 Prior to Sonos, he held key marketing positions at Adidas, Converse, Nike and Microsoft, as well as consulted for brands like Carhartt, Stussy and Forever 21.
 At Calvin Klein, Jamaal will report to CMO Linh Peters.

-Jan 8, 2021: Native Shoes has elevated Kyle Houseman to the position of CEO, effective immediately.
+Jan 8, 2021: Native Shoes has elevated Kyle Housman to the position of CEO, effective immediately.
 He previously served as president of the Vancouver, British Columbia-based brand.
-Houseman succeeds former CEO Scott Hawthorne, who is now stepping into the role of executive chairman.
-Prior to joining Native Shoes, Houseman was an executive with Lululemon, where he helped grow its e-commerce channel from $50 million to over $260 million.
+Housman succeeds former CEO Scott Hawthorn, who is now stepping into the role of executive chairman.
+Prior to joining Native Shoes, Housman was an executive with Lululemon, where he helped grow its e-commerce channel from $50 million to over $260 million.

 Jan 5, 2021: Wolverine World Wide has named Jim Zwiers — a 23-year company veteran — as president of its global operations group, succeeding Mike Jeppesen, who is set to retire.
 Zwiers will concurrently serve as president of its international group, a position he has held since 2014, and will remain both an EVP and member of its executive leadership team.
 Meanwhile, Wolverine also announced the appointment of Matt Blonder as president of global e-commerce.
 Blonder joins Wolverine from Reebok, where he most recently served as its global head of digital.